sirgalleto/navajitasbot/README.md

 - [@AmarraNavjasBot](https://twitter.com/amarranavjasbot/with_replies)

 ## Author notes
-This application has been made for a Hackathon for technical purposes, use it with responsability.
+This application has been made in a Hackathon for technical purposes, use it with responsability.

 ![Ohh](https://raw.githubusercontent.com/sirgalleto/navajitasbot/master/reactions/ohhhh.gif)